zephyrproject-rtos/zephyr/doc/reference/storage/flash_map/flash_map.rst

    :language: DTS
    :start-after: start-after-here

+Rule for offsets is that each partition offset shall be expressed in relation to the flash memory beginning address to which the partition belong.

 The ``boot_partition``, ``slot0_partition``, ``slot1_partition``, and
 ``scratch_partition`` nodes are defined for MCUboot, though not all MCUboot configurations require all of them to be defined.
 See the `MCUboot